Omkarchaundkar/demo/README.md

 # demo
-for demo, and practise purpose
+for demo, and practise purpose.